m-emm/ontology-publisher.js/README.md

 * a concept browser
 * some basic reasoning functionality (inference of inverses, inferable transitive relations) to make the resulting ontology document more complete and useful

+This application does **not** aim to be a modelling tool, therefore you can't change the ontology itself (use a tool such as Protégé for this purpose).
+It is meant to produce a browsable, viewable document to get feedback on your model from users and domain experts.

 ## Setup and start
 * clone the repository
 * `npm install`